 - To encourage students to discuss their proposals with their advisors prior to submission;

-- To reduce administrative burdens on our community.
+- To reduce administrative burdens.

 About Tejumola Olaniyan